 Here’s the thing about whole house fans.
-While they might be of good use on a handful of days, they could prove a burden for the rest of the year.
+While they might be of good use on a handful of days, the whole house fan cost is significant when not in use.
+How?
 A lot of homes are actually better off not having a whole house fan at all and just running the air conditioning system instead.

 How Whole House Fans Operate

 A whole house fan switch works by bringing outdoor air into your home and exhausting it through your attic.
 Naturally, you need to crack some windows open for the fan to be effective.

 A whole house fan can be more efficient at cooling your home than your air conditioning system under the following conditions:

 - The interior of your house is warmer than outside.

 - You want your home to be cooler.